Thank you for your interest in working or interning at NCTE.

 - You don’t need to have experience as a “trans activist.”
 While being an “activist” of any kind is great and relevant, so is working or volunteering to serve the trans community, or other communities, in many other ways, whether that is through a service group, a community group, or in another kind of way.
 People coming from the for-profit world are also welcome.
 Just be sure to tell us how your life experience translates to what we need in the position we are hiring for.

 - For most jobs, there is an applicant pool of people from across the country, and NCTE pays for finalists to come to DC for in-person interviews.
 NCTE can also assist with relocation expenses for candidates who are offered the position.
 Please don’t let the cost of moving to DC stop you from applying.
 Note: During the COVID-19 crisis, the health of our community is important.
 We anticipate hiring with only phone and video chat interviews during this time.
-And, we understand that final candidates will not move to DC until it is safe to do so.
+And, for positions that are based in DC, we understand that final candidates will not move to DC until it is safe to do so.

 What should I expect during the hiring process?

-- After reviewing applications, those who advance will be invited to do a short, 30-minute phone interview.
-Those who go to the next round can expect a video conference and/or an in-person interview.
+- After reviewing applications, those who advance will be invited to do a short, 30-minute video interview over Zoom.
+A phone interview may be conducted if the applicant is unable to access Zoom.
+Those who go to the next round can expect another video conference.

 - NCTE has improved its hiring systems and now strives for the hiring process to be complete within 8 weeks of the initial posting of an open position.
 Because people apply from all over the country, sometimes 8 weeks is not achievable given the need for travel.
 Note: During the time of COVID-19, there may be unforeseen delays; though we will keep applicants informed if there are delays.